 We love to celebrate the success of all learners and strive to help all children achieve their goals.
 Reading is promoted in classrooms and around school at Archibald, where our colourful, progressive displays showcase children's writing achievement, their favourite books and introduce them to different genres and styles of writing.
 In addition, throughout the school year our literacy curriculum is enhanced through World Book Day, half termly reading rewards, competitions, parent 1:1 reading, drama workshops and a range of trips and visits which enrich and complement children's learning.
+Our year group book lists of 'Archibald Reads' are also promoted throughout the year and celebrated with pupils.

 All aspects of literacy teaching are accessible to all learners.
 Children with SEND have adapted planning, where appropriate, to ensure they can access the learning and achieve their potential.
-Specialist programs such as Little Wandle (in KS2) and Lexia and IDL are followed to help those with additional needs access specific areas of the curriculum and to offer rapid 'catch up'.
+Specialist programs such as Little Wandle (in KS2) and IDL are followed to help those with additional needs access specific areas of the curriculum and to offer rapid 'catch up'.
 Disadvantaged pupils, or those identified as Pupil Premium, are offered additional experiences to attend clubs and trips to promote and develop language skills and a love of literature.